ImJiyun/Learning-React/08-refs-portals/README.md

+## Refs & Portal
 ### What is `ref` in React?

-- A **ref** is a special object that allows you to reference and interact with a DOM element or a React component directly.
+- A **ref** is a special object that allows us to reference and interact with a DOM element or a React component directly.
-- You can create a ref using the `useRef` hook, which is a built-in React hook.
+- We can create a ref using the `useRef` hook, which is a built-in React hook.
 It must be called inside a functional component or a custom hook.
 - A ref value can be connected to a JSX element using the `ref` attribute.
 - The `ref` object has a single property, **`current`**, which holds the reference to the connected DOM element or value.
-- By using refs, you can directly access or manipulate the underlying DOM element without going through React’s state or props mechanism.
+- By using refs, we can directly access or manipulate the underlying DOM element without going through React’s state or props mechanism.

 ---